AllStarLink/ASL3-Manual/docs/adv-topics/remotebase.md

 Either request a public node number or choose a private node number.

 ### Radio Interface (Audio)
-A free port on a radio interface such an URI adapter must be made available for use by the remote base.
+A free port on a radio interface such a URI adapter must be made available for use by the remote base.
 This is needed for the audio transport and keying.

 ### Radio Interface Cable (Control)
 A radio interface cable must be constructed or purchased to interface the radio to the node for control.
 Depending on the radio, this could be a USB to serial cable for CAT commands, or similar.